Polyhedral divisors and torus actions of complexity one over arbitrary fields: Introduction

+Multigraded affine algebras are classified via a numerical invariant called complexity.
+This invariant was introduced in [LV83] for the classification of homogeneous spaces under the action of a connected reductive group.
+Consider the field $k(X)$ of rational functions on $X$ and its subfield $K_{0}$ of $\mathbb{T}$-invariant functions.
+The complexity of the $\mathbb{T}$-action on $X$ is the transcendence degree of $K_{0}$ over the field $k$.
+Note that for the situation where $k$ is algebraically closed, the complexity is also the codimension of the general $\mathbb{T}$-orbit in $X$ (see [Ros63]).

-In order to describe affine $\mathbb{T}$-schemes of complexity one, we have to consider combinatorial objects coming from convex geometry and from the geometry of algebraic curves.
-Let $C$ be a smooth curve over $\mathbf{k}$.
-A point of $C$ is assumed to be a closed point, and in particular, non-nescessary rational.
-Futhermore, the residual field extension of $\mathbf{k}$ at any point of $C$ has finite degree.
+In order to describe affine $\mathbb{T}$-varieties of complexity one, we have to consider combinatorial objects coming from convex geometry and from the geometry of algebraic curves.
+Let $C$ be a regular curve over $k$.
+A point of $C$ is assumed to be a closed point, and in particular, not necessarily rational.
+Thus, the residue field extension of $k$ at any point of $C$ has finite degree.